-The State Department created the Alumni Engagement Innovation Fund (AEIF) in 2011 to support alumni initiatives that promote shared values and innovative solutions to global challenges.
-The competition provides small grants to teams of past and current participants of U.S. government-sponsored exchange programs to carry out public service projects utilizing the skills and knowledge they gained during their exchange experiences.
+The Alumni Engagement Innovation Fund (AEIF) provides small grants to teams of past and current participants of U.S. government-sponsored exchange programs to carry out public service projects using the skills and knowledge they gained during their exchange experiences.

 - Alumni must be verified members of the International Exchange Alumni (IEA) global online community and form teams of at least three (3) IEA community members (this number includes the team leader).

-- Alumni who are U.S. citizens may not submit proposals, however, they may participate as team members in a project.
+- Alumni who are U.S. citizens may not submit proposals but U.S. alumni may participate as team members in a project.

 - All project activities and initiatives must take place outside of the United States.

 - Proposed projects must address one of the five AEIF themes below.

 - To participate in AEIF, you must log into the International Exchange Alumni site (IEA), then go to alumni.state.gov/aeif, and click on the “Apply for AEIF” button.
 This will take you to the AEIF application on FluidReview where you may begin the proposal form.
 Only by signing into IEA and navigating to the Fluid Review platform will you be able to successfully participate in the AEIF competition and submit your proposal and budget.
 Need an account or don’t remember your password?
 Get help with your account here.

 - In order to successfully submit your proposal, you must fill out the entire online form and attach the budget form.
 You may save your edits and complete your proposal in more than one sitting, but once you submit your proposal, you may no longer make changes.